supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 7. In the **Provide repository URL or pick a repository source** text box, paste the repo clone URL you copied earlier in this task and press the **Enter** key.
 8. Within the **Select Folder** dialog box, navigate to the C: drive, create a new folder named **Git**, select it, and then click **Select Repository Location**.
-9. When prompted, log in to your Azure DevOps account with creadentials provided in environment details tab.
+9. When prompted, log in to your Azure DevOps account with the credentials provided in the environment details tab.
 10. After the cloning process completes, once prompted, in the Visual Studio Code, click **Open** to open the cloned repository.
 If **Do you trust the authors of the files in this folder?** warning prompted click on **Yes**.

     > **Note**: You can ignore warnings you might receive regarding problems with loading of the project.
 The solution may not be in the state suitable for a build, but we're going to focus on working with Git, so building the project is not required.